danasevcik/tic-tac-toe-frontend/README.md

 # Tic Tac Toe

-This application offers users 3 levels of difficulty for the tic tac toe game.
-Users can login, signup, start different level games, and see high scores.
-Users can also customize the color of the score board.
+This application offers users:
+* Login and signup features
+* 3 levels of difficulty
+* Ability to view high scores
+* Ability to customize the color of the scoreboard

 ## Technologies Used
 * Ruby on Rails
 * React
+* JWT Authorization

 ## How to Use
 1. Run the rails server